neblor/nep3/docs/small-stars/book3.md

 !> What do you do in the morning?

-?> I get up in the morning.

-?> I brush my teeth in the morning.
+?> I get up and brush my teeth in the morning.

 ?> I wash my face in the morning.